multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 `erdpy contract clean` also just forwards to this.

+Note that even the clean operation relies on the ABI, in order to reach all the wasm crates.

 ### Build process summary

 To recap, the build process steps are as follows: